plopcas/blog/content/post/my-7-principles-of-management.md

 Some key behaviours that can help build trust are showing integrity in every decision you make, genuinely seeking for opportunities to help others achieve their goals, collaborating instead of dictating and admitting when you are wrong.

-Additionally, I always think that I would not ask my team to do something I would not do it myself.
+Additionally, I would not ask my team to do something I would not do myself.
 This idea of leading by example is one of the most powerful behaviours you can show to make your team trust you.

 #### 6. A manager must be caring and empathic